nabinkdl/RotractPU/Readme.md

-This project, hosted at [rotract.nabinkdl.com](https://rotract.nabinkdl.com), collects email addresses without using a database:
+This project, hosted at [rotract.nabinkdl.com](https://rotract.nabinkdl.com), collects email addresses and feedbacks without using a database:

 ## Features